 Three years into collecting bricks all along the Hudson River and New York City, my scale version of the Hudson River (formed out of historic Hudson River bricks) will at long last be on view.
 Handmade bricks are like fingerprints; no two are identical.
 The Hudson River region was the world capital of brick making in the late 19th Century and early 20th Century and fueled the city’s population boom.
 Hundreds of brick making facilities existed along the river from the late 1700s into the 1940s.
 None remain in business today.

-Living in Brooklyn, it was an almost daily event that I saw these edifices demolished, disassembled into piles that were gathered and carted off to points unknown.
+Living in Brooklyn, it was an almost daily event that I saw brick edifices demolished, disassembled into piles that were gathered and carted off to points unknown.
 I started collecting bricks from destroyed buildings and defunct brickyards.
-After two decades in NYC, I followed these bricks back to their source along the Hudson and relocated to a 100+ year old brick foundation Edwardian style home in the city of Poughkeepsie.
-Of the estimated 400 brickyards along the Hudson I currently have about 180 brickyards (and hundreds of bricks) represented in my collection.
+After two decades in NYC, I followed these bricks back to their source along the Hudson and relocated to a 100+ year old house (with a brick foundation) in the city of Poughkeepsie.
+I even found a sizable stack of stamped bricks stored under my "new" home's deck.

+Of the estimated 400 brickyards that once existed along the Hudson, I currently have 180 brickyards (and hundreds of bricks) represented in my collection.
 Each brick has the name or symbol of the historic brickyard stamped into the top indicating its origins.
 The stamps can only be seen before the bricks are assembled into structures or after the building is disassembled.
-"Hudson River of Bricks" forms the curves of the Hudson River where the brickyards existed from NYC to Albany.
+"Hudson River of Bricks" forms the curves of the Hudson River (where the brickyards existed) from NYC to north of Albany.
 The work is created out of bricks that were originally clay dug from the river itself.
-I am glazing one example from each brickyard with a watery blue hue and then re-firing them in a modern kiln.
+I glazed one example from each brickyard with a watery blue hue and then re-firied them in a modern kiln.
 Each blue brick will be put in the geographic location along the sculpted river where the brickyard once stood.